ersatzavian/yellow_fuzz/readme.md

 A bass fuzz for my good friend!
 Don't tell him, it's a surprise.
 Starting with a Boss MT-2 (I know, ew, don't tell anybody) because that's allegedly how Arion Salazar got most of his fuzz tone's on Third Eye Blind's self-titled (check out 2:20-2:30 in Graduate, of 4:10 in Thanks a Lot if you like yours with phaser).
 Hell yeah we want that, don't pretend you don't like that record.

-Adding the popular mods as options, retuning most of the gyrator filters down a bit, adding trim pots for some of the key filters and gains, and doing a non-form-factor layout so I can get all my dumb bugs out of my system before it's annoying to rework.

 Formerly "yellow fuzz" after BRC's "yellow bikes" that happen to be green.
 Didn't like the sound of it, now it's the Graduator.

 ### Rev 01